saharlaor/Bank-API-Mongo/PLANNING.md

 # Planning

-## Ready JSON file
+## Switch JSON file with MongoDB atlas database
-   1. Create file if non-existent
-   2. Function for reading file and convert to object
-   3. Function for writing object to file
+   1. Setup the atlas bankUsers database
+   2. Create the users model
+   3. Go through the controllers and switch every reference to the json file with MongoDB equivalent

+## Frontend client
+Make a react app client for the bank user data

+#### Features -
+`Homepage` - Welcome page
+`Users`   - A page to search for a user
+`Actions`  - A page to do actions on a user

 ## Endpoints
 #### `POST - /user/` -